Code-Institute-Submissions/milestone-project-29/README.md

 the gym and its schedual.

 <h3>User Stories</h3>
-1.Someone interested in joining wants to know when the classes are on.<br>
+1.A person interested in joining wants to know when the classes are on.<br>
+2.a fan of the gym wants to know whats happening.<br>

 <h3>Design</h3>
 Logo used from gym shorts and Facebook<br>